 Composting

-One alternative other than anaerobic digestion for organic waste streams is composting.
 Composting is a process that uses microorganisms to aerobically break down food scraps and yard waste into the organic components of soil.
 Compositing tends to take longer than AD.

 The Table below provides a comparison of the net greenhouse gas (GHG) emissions from each method of materials management.
 It showcases that composting organic waste through aerobic digestion provides a significant environmental benefit over anaerobic digestion because aerobic digestion produces mostly CO2 and little CH4.
 The finished product of composting can be used as fertilizer, offsetting nitrogen-based commercial synthetic fertilizers that may be environmentally harmful.
 Additionally, composting can increase the amount of carbon dioxide that plants capture and store in the soil.